Kade-github/BombRushRadio/README.md

 ## How to use

 Launch the game once, then navigate to your games root directory, go into **"Bomb Rush Cyberfunk_Data/StreamingAssets/Mods/BombRushRadio/Songs/"** which the mod should have created, then drag your songs into that folder.
-Make sure it's a supported format.
+Make sure it's a supported audio format.

-### Supported Formats
+### Supported Audio Formats
 - AIF(F)
 - IT
 - MOD